 - Mesh upper with a snug fit

-- Flywire upper system for supportive fit
+- Flywire upper system for a supportive fit

 The Nike Metcon 3 is a worthwhile addition to the Metcon lineup.
 Complaints about previous versions were clearly heard and improvements were made.
 The Metcon 3 offers better lateral support, has more rubber dots for enhanced durability, and a softer mesh that helps prevent the material from cracking such as in previous versions.
 A slightly grippier outsole delivers a more stable platform.
 Despite all these changes, Nike has chosen to minimally change the look of the Metcon, which was very much appreciated by loyal fans of the shoe.